tonylindeberg/pyscsp/README.md

-sigma^2 raised to the power of gamma multiplied by the order of differentiation, including a way to approximate this operator for discrete image data based on lp-normalization of the derivative operator, with the power p in the Lp-norms related to the scale normalization power gamma.
+sigma^2 raised to the power of gamma multiplied by the order of differentiation, including a way to approximate this operator for discrete image data based on lp-normalization of the derivative operator, with the power p in the Lp-norms and lp-norms related to the scale normalization power gamma.

 The paper (Lindeberg 1998b) describes the differential definition of